Colombia regulator to probe delivery apps for Mother's Day delays

-Colombia's commerce regulator said on Friday it will probe Mother's Day complaints that mobile applications Rappi, Uber Eats, iFood and Domicilios.com failed to deliver on time or at all, and had been slow in making refunds.
+Colombia's commerce regulator said on Friday it will probe Mother's Day complaints that mobile applications Rappi, Uber Eats, iFood and Domicilios.com failed to deliver on time or at all and were slow in making refunds.

 That fine is equivalent to about $445,000.
-Rappi said in a statement it understood the inconvenience the Sunday server failures might have caused and was trying to address them.
+Rappi said in a statement it understood the inconvenience that server failures on Sunday might have caused and was trying to address them.

 "We are working to respond to this request with all of the available information and to collaborate, as we always have done, with the relevant authorities," the company said.
 Uber said in a statement it had received a request for information from the regulator and was examining it.